sethaxen/ucsfdown/README.md

 tinytex:::is_tinytex()
 ```

+However, if for some reason you are running into trouble, you can use a full install of [MiKTeX](https://miktex.org/) for any system, or [MacTeX](http://www.tug.org/mactex/) for MacOSX systems, and typically things should function.

-Our PDF template requires some specific fonts, [EB Garamond](https://github.com/georgd/EB-Garamond), [Source Code Pro](https://github.com/adobe-fonts/source-code-pro/) and [Lato](http://www.latofonts.com/lato-free-fonts/).
-These are included in this repository.
-You need to install these before proceeding, either by using your usual method of installing fonts, or following these instructions:
+The PDF template requires some specific fonts, [EB Garamond](https://github.com/georgd/EB-Garamond), [Source Code Pro](https://github.com/adobe-fonts/source-code-pro/) and [Lato](http://www.latofonts.com/lato-free-fonts/).
+These are included in this repository, however, you need to install these before proceeding, either by using your usual method of installing fonts, or following these instructions:

 On a Linux system here's the simplest way to install the fonts: